Measuring the primordial gravitational-wave background in the presence of astrophysical foregrounds

 To obtain joint posteriors on $(\Omega_\alpha, \alpha, \xi)$, we apply Bayes theorem:

 where $\mathcal{Z}$ is the Bayesian evidence given by marginalizing the total likelihood over the stochastic parameters,

 and $\pi( \Omega_{\alpha}, \alpha, \xi)$ is the prior.

 \emph{Demonstration.}--- We demonstrate this formalism with mock data.
-Assuming a two-detector network of the LIGO Hanford and Livingston observatories operating at design sensitivity~\cite{aLIGO}, we simulate data for $101$ segments each with a duration of $\unit[4]{s}$.
-Each segment contains uncorrelated Gaussian noise colored by the noise PSD $P(f_{k})$ of the interferometers as well as correlated Gaussian noise colored by the signal power spectral density of the primordial background.
+Assuming a two-detector network of the LIGO Hanford and Livingston observatories operating at design sensitivity~\cite{aLIGO}, we simulate data for $101$ non-overlapping segments each with a duration of $\unit[4]{s}$.
+Each segment contains uncorrelated Gaussian noise\footnote{While terrestrial detectors may suffer correlated noise from Schumann resonances~\cite{Thrane:2013npa}, studies suggest that this noise can be subtracted with Wiener filtering~\cite{Thrane:2014yza}.} colored by the noise PSD $P(f_{k})$ of the interferometers as well as correlated Gaussian noise colored by the signal power spectral density of the primordial background.
 The correlated noise is simulated such that the cross power spectral density is given by $\kappa_{IJ}(f_{k})\Omega_{\mathrm{gw}}(f_{k})$ for a cosmological background characterized by $(\log{\Omega_\alpha}=-6, \alpha=0)$, where we use $\log \equiv \log_{10}$ throughout.
 While this amplitude is several orders of magnitude higher than that expected for primordial backgrounds, we have chosen this value so that our simulated cosmological signal corresponds to an unambiguous primordial-background detection with signal-to-noise ratio (SNR) of $\sim 5.4$ for 404 seconds of data observed with advanced LIGO.
-The value of $\alpha=0$ is typical for cosmological backgrounds~\cite{Christensen:2018iqi}.
+The value of $\alpha\approx 0$ is expected for the background due to slow-roll inflation~\cite{Christensen:2018iqi}.

-Next, we randomly assign binary black hole mergers to 11 of our simulated segments for a corresponding duty cycle of $\xi = 11/101=0.11$.
+Next, we randomly assign BBH mergers to 11 of our simulated segments for a corresponding duty cycle of $\xi = 11/101=0.11$.
 This duty cycle is higher than would be expected based on the current estimates of the BBH merger rate~\cite{gw170817_stoch}, but is just chosen for the purposes of our demonstration.
 The chirp mass,

 is drawn from a uniform prior over the range $(13, 45)~M_{\odot}$.
 The prior for the symmetric mass ratio,